-Though usually taking place in July, this year NAIDOC Week has been postponed to 8-15 November due to COVID-19, and is a great opportunity for not only Indigenous people but Australians from all walks of life to participate in a range of activities and support local Aboriginal and Torres Strait Islander communities.
+Taking place on 4-11 July, NAIDOC Week is a great opportunity for not only Indigenous people but Australians from all walks of life to participate in a range of activities and support local Aboriginal and Torres Strait Islander communities.

 Learn more about the event and the ways you can get involved, below.

 Country is an inherent part of the identity of First Nations People.
 The 2021 NAIDOC Week theme is “Heal Country!” and calls for us all to seek greater protections for our lands, waters, sacred sites and cultural heritage from exploitation, desecration and destruction.

 Healing Country is about resolving the outstanding injustices that impact the lives of Indigenous, and it encourages our nation to equally embrace their cultural knowledge of Country as part of Australia’s national heritage.
 The theme seeks substantive institutional reform and more robust protections for all aspects of Aboriginal and Torres Strait Islander culture and heritage – something that Elders and Indigenous communities have been seeking for generations.

 During NAIDOC Week, people across the country are encouraged to participate in local community celebrations organised by government agencies, local councils, businesses and schools.
 Whatever your interests and schedule, there are a variety of ways to celebrate and raise awareness.